Jalopy-Tech/HP-Omen-15-macOS/README.md

 - Sensors for CPU, drives and battery including temperature monitoring.
 - Brightness function keys
 - High DPI settings for large text display
-- Catalina/Mojave upgrades (all work fine so far)
+- Big Sur/Catalina/Mojave upgrades (all work fine so far)
-- Booting from grub2 by chain loading Clover
+- Booting from grub2 by chain loading Clover and/or OpenCore
 - Read/write access to NTFS (Windows) partitions using NTFS-3G (free) or a commercial product.
 - Linux read access to APFS partitions using apfs-fuse